To be considered for a 2014-15 Cal Grant award, you must have completed both of these application requirements by March 2, 2014*:

 State law and Commission regulations allow students to file appeals if they were not able to submit their GPAs on-time due to circumstances beyond their control.
 Persons wishing to file an appeal to submit a late March 2 GPA must follow the instructions on the form below.
 All late GPA appeals and the calculated GPA must be submitted using this form and must be received by the Commission:

 This deadline is for students attending California Community Colleges only.

 For the September 2, 2014, deadline for community college students, Cal Grant GPAs will be accepted only if certified by a school electronically or submitted on the paper GPA Verification form.
 No transcripts are accepted.
 The fastest and most secure way for students to submit their Cal Grant GPAs is to have their school electronically upload the GPAs directly to the California Student Aid Commission’s system.
 Please ask your school to submit your GPA electronically to the Commission by the September 2, 2014, filing deadline.

 If the school cannot submit electronically, the paper Cal Grant GPA Verification form must be printed and certified by the school.
 Click on the following links to download the necessary paper forms.

 Are you wondering if your Cal Grant GPA has been received by the Commission?
-After you have filed a FAFSA, you can go on-line and check the status of your Cal Grant application by logging on to WebGrants for Students and creating a WebGrants for Students account.
-This secure site will let you view the status of your Cal Grant or Chafee Grant application, update your address, view payment history or report your college of attendance to the Commission.
+After you have filed a FAFSA or California Dream Act Application, you can go on-line and check the status of your Cal Grant application by logging on to WebGrants for Students and creating an account.
+This secure site provides you with resources, information and tools to assist you with the college financial aid process.
+It will also let you view the status of your Cal Grant or Chafee Grant application, update your address, submit corrections, view your payment history, update your college of attendance, or satisfy outstanding requirements.